AvaProtocol/OAK-docs/_docs/examples.md

 Here we explore many of the use cases that are open to dApps and parachains building with OAK Network.
 Join our [Telegram](https://t.me/OAKNetworkCommunity) and [Discord](https://discord.gg/UaqqV6wE) communities to discuss [#partnerships](https://discord.gg/uTcmAWFY)!

-## OAK Time Triggers
+## Time-based triggers

 The Time Triggers API enables scheduling transactions at any pre-determined point in the future.
-All APIs in this section are prefixed by `Automation-time`.
+All APIs in this section are prefixed by `automation-time`.

 ### Scheduling payments

 tl;dr - send ‘some asset’ to ‘some address’ at ‘some time(s)’

-You can use OAK Network’s `schedule_transfer_task`* API to schedule repayment on DeFi loans, automatically process payroll (to DAO contributors, for example), pay for a subscription, or any other case where you want to schedule sending assets between accounts and between DotSama parachains.
+You can use OAK Network’s API to schedule repayment on DeFi loans, automatically process payroll (to DAO contributors, for example), pay for a subscription, or any other case where you want to schedule sending assets between accounts and between DotSama parachains.

 You define the following parameters - and never sign over custody of your private key or tokens.

-**API Parameters**

-- **`time` -** the UNIX standard time when OAK will execute the transaction (or series of times for up to 24 recurring transactions)
-- **`accountID` -** the account identifier for the recipient (may be a person’s wallet or smart contract, etc.)
-- **`paraID` -** the identifier of the parachain on which to enact the transaction (e.g. 2114 is the parachain ID for Turing Network)
-- **`tokenID` -** the identifier for the token that you are transferring
-- **`amount` -** the amount of the specified token that you are transferring

-*This assumes a cross-parachain transaction.
-You may use `schedule_native_transfer_task` if you are scheduling a transfer of tokens that are native to the OAK Network (i.e. TUR or OAK).

 ### Dollar-Cost Averaging